NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/BDT.md

 <br>

 #### Is my data safe?
 Yes!
 Your data stays on your computer and never leaves your organization’s environment.
 The tool runs directly in your browser, using your computer’s power to analyze the data.
-This setup, called 'local-first', ensures no data is sent to cloud providers or third parties.
-Instructions for hosting the tool securely within your organization are available on <a href="https://github.com/NGO-Algorithm-Audit/local-first-web-tool" target="_blank">Github</a>.
+This setup, called 'local-only', ensures no data is sent to cloud providers or third parties.
+Instructions for hosting the tool securely within your organization are available on <a href="https://github.com/NGO-Algorithm-Audit/local-only-web-tool" target="_blank">Github</a>.

 Try the tool below ⬇️